deepmodeling/DMFF/docs/admp/theory.md

   * Multi IC coupling term

-## Atomic classification
+## Typification

-Before energy calculation, atomic and IC parameters (such as charge, multipole moment, dispersion coefficient, polarizability, force constant of each bond and angle, etc.) need to be assigned.
-Generally speaking, these parameters should be related to each atom's specific environment and conformation or IC.
-However, in the traditional force field, in order to reduce the number of parameters, atoms and ICs are generally classified according to their topological environment, and atoms in the same class or ICs share parameters.
-Classifying each atom and IC and assigning its parameters is called typification.
+Before energy calculation, atomic and IC parameters (such as charge, multipole moment, dispersion coefficient, polarizability, force constant of each bond and angle, etc.) need to be assigned first.

+Generally, these parameters should be dependent on the chemical and geometric environment of each atom and IC.
+However, in  conventional force field, in order to reduce the number of parameters, atoms and ICs are classified according to their topological environment, and atoms/ICS in the same class would share parameters.
+The process of classifying each atom and IC and assigning the corresponding parameters according to their class is called typification.

-In DMFF, the input parameters that need to be optimized are called **force field parameters**, and the parameters of each atom and IC after typing are called **atomic parameters**.
-Note that in the new ideal force field, if we can directly predict atomic parameters using machine learning model, the process of typification is *not necessary*.
-Therefore, in the architecture design of DMFF, we decouple the relevant codes of the typification process as much as possible, so that the core computing code based on atomic parameters has its own independent API and can be called separately.
+In DMFF, the input parameters that need to be optimized are called **force field parameters**, and the parameters of each atom and IC after typification are called **atomic parameters**.
+Note that in an ideal force field, if we can directly predict atomic parameters using machine learning model, the process of typification is *not necessary*.
+Therefore, in DMFF, we decouple the typification code with the computation kernels, so that the core calculators based on atomic parameters has their own API and can be invoked independently.
+The typification code, in combination with the xml/pdb input parsers, composes the high-level API (the `dmff.api` module).

-The design of the typing module of DMFF is basically based on the existing framework of OpenMM.
-DMFF needs to keep the derivation chain uninterrupted when unfolding force field params into atomic params.
-Therefore, under the condition of maintaining the same call logic and process of OpenMM, it rewrites the typing code of OpenMM with Jax.
-Generally speaking, OpenMM/DMFF requires users to clearly define the category of each atom in each residue and the connection mode between atoms to form a residue definition template.
-Then the residue template is used to match the PDB file to typify the whole system.
+The design of the high-level DMFF API is based on the existing framework of OpenMM.
+DMFF needs to keep the derivation chain uninterrupted when dispatching the force field params into atomic params.
+Therefore, maintaining the basic design logic of OpenMM, we rewrite the typification part of OpenMM using Jax.
+Briefly speaking, OpenMM/DMFF requires the users to clearly define the type of each atom in each residue and the connection mode between atoms in residue templates.
+Then the residue templates are used to match the PDB file to typify the whole system.
 See the following [documents](../dev_guide/arch.MD) for details.

 ## References：